bencwallace/bencwallace.github.io/learn.md

 A 5-course sequence on deep neural networks.
 The 5 courses discuss, respectively: feedforward neural networks, training techniques, structuring deep learning projects, convolutional neural networks, and recurrent neural networks.

-The final assignment involved an implementation of [neural style transfer](https://en.wikipedia.org/wiki/Neural_Style_Transfer) using a convolution neural network.
-The image below, of the Louvre in style of Monet, was generated using this network.
+One assignment involved the implementation of [neural style transfer](https://en.wikipedia.org/wiki/Neural_Style_Transfer) using a convolutional neural network.
+The image below, of the Louvre in the style of Monet, was generated using this network.

 ![](/assets/nst.jpg){:class="img-responsive"}